 Above all else, I am drawn to black and white artwork; I love the simplicity and expressiveness of its stripped-back palette.
 I am entirely self-taught and so the first few years were spent experimenting with both ink and graphite, and a variety of subject matter.
 However, it was through drawing animals that my passion for graphite was firmly established and as time moved on, my love of depicting wildlife took over all other subjects.

 My interest in wildlife began at a young age and was built upon through a sixteen-year career as a professional ecologist.
-With each drawing, I hope to open people’s eyes to the wonder of the animal subject and seek to bring attention to those species that are struggling in terms of conservation status.
+With each drawing, I hope to highlight the magic of the animal subject though the detail and by using a monochrome palette, bring a different way of understanding and observing wildlife to the fore; I also seek to bring attention to those species that are struggling in terms of conservation status.
 It is a joy to get to know them on a whole different level through my artwork.
-The differences and similarities between species and individuals, the subtle variations in colour and texture, and the way that light catches the eyes, I find both humbling and fascinating when studied in detail.
+The differences and similarities between species and individuals, the subtle variations in tone and texture, and the way that light catches the eyes, I find both humbling and fascinating when studied in detail.

 As well as raising awareness of wildlife conservation issues through my artwork, I also use my drawings to fundraise for wildlife charities through the sale of prints and originals.